gottacatchenall/ms_sampling_effort/manuscript.md

 properties of networks using generative null models [@Connor2017UsiNul], or when evaluating the robustness of a predictive model.

-# Conclusion
+# Discussion

-We have demonstrated that expect a certain number of false negatives in species interaction datasets purely due to the distribution of abundances within a community.
-Positive associations between species occurence due to interactions can increase the false-negative rate if the sample is spatially biased.
-We have also shown that these false negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions, which highlights the need for further research into methods for correcting this bias in existing data, e.g. [@Stock2017LinFil].
-A brief caveat here is that we do not consider the rate of false positives---in large part false positives can be explained by misidentification of species, although this could be a relevant consideration in some cases.
+Here, we have demonstrated that we expect false-negatives in species interaction datasets purely due to the distribution of abundances within a community.
+Positive associations between species occurrence [@Cazelles2016TheSpe] can increase the realized false-negative rate if the sampling effort is limited, and we have presented evidence of this non-random structure of cooccurrence in two sets of spatially-replicated ecological network samples.
+We have also shown that false-negatives can cause varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions, which highlights the need for further research into methods for correcting this bias in existing data [@Stock2017LinFil].
+A brief caveat here is that we do not consider the rate of false-positives---in large part false-positives can be explained by misidentification of species, although this could be a relevant consideration in some cases.

-What then does the elucidate about how to design samples of interactions [@Jordano2016SamNet]?
-The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the species richness of the metaweb into account.
-Further simulating the process of observation can be a powerful tool for planing study design which takes relative abundance into account, and provide a null baseline for detection of interaction strength.
-A model similar to that here can and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

 What does the future hold for this research?
 A better understanding of how false-negatives impact our analyses and prediction of ecological networks is a practical necessity.
+False-negatives could pose a problem for many forms of inference in network ecology.
+For example, if we aim to measure structural or dynamic stability of a network, or to infer indirect interactions [@Williams2002TwoDeg], these estimates could be prone to error if the observed network is  not sampled "enough".
+What exactly "enough" means is then specific to the application.
+Further, predictions about network rewiring [@Thompson2017DisGov] due to a changing climate could be error-prone without accounting interactions not-observed in the data but that still may become climatically infeasible.

+What then does this elucidate about how to design samples of interactions [@Jordano2016SamNet]?
+The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the size of the species pool into account.
+Further, simulating the process of observation could be a powerful tool for planing study design which takes relative abundance into account, and provide a null baseline for detection of interaction strength.
+A model similar to that here can and should be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.

-In general, building models that explicitly account for observation error is a necessary step forward for predictive ecological models [@Young2021RecPla; @Johnson2021BayEst].
+As we derive from @fig:negativebinom, we can never guarantee there are no false-negatives in data.
+As a result, better predictive approaches are needed for interaction networks [@Strydom2021RoaPre], and building models that explicitly account for observation error is a necessary step forward for predictive ecological models [@Young2021RecPla; @Johnson2021BayEst].
 Neural networks, like the one used to predict interactions in the above section, have been used to reflect hidden states which account for detection error in occupancy modeling [@Joseph2020NeuHie], and could be integrated in the predictive models of the future.

+A better conceptual framework for designing surveys and monitoring networks, and incorporating sequential observations over time is clearly needed [@Carlson2020WhaWou], combined with a meta-analysis of sampling effort and taxonomic resolution in existing data.
 Incorporating a better understanding of sampling effects and bias on both the future design of biodiversity monitoring systems, and the predictive models we wish to apply to this data, is imperative in making actionable predictions about the future of ecological interactions on our planet.

 # References